Percocet Side Effects: Short And Long-Term Side Effects Of Percocet

 Does Percocet cause constipation?
-Like other pain relievers, for example, Vicodin or Oxycodone, they reduce the rate at which food moves along the digestive tract.
+Like other pain relievers, for example, Vicodin or Norco, they reduce the rate at which food moves along the digestive tract.
 It also delays food digestion and decreases peristalsis in the intestines.
-It results in several side effects within the digestive system including Percocet nausea and indigestion due to Percocet and constipation.
+It results in several side effects within the digestive system, including Percocet nausea and indigestion due to Percocet and constipation.

-Cognitive Effects: Anxiety, Depression, Hallucinations Confusion Agitation and Impaired Memory
+Cognitive Side Effects: Anxiety, Depression, Hallucinations Confusion Agitation and Impaired Memory

-Cardiovascular Effects: Hypertension, Arrhythmia, Heart Failure, and Coagulopathy
+Cardiovascular Side Effects: Hypertension, Arrhythmia, Heart Failure, and Coagulopathy

-Oxycodone has a significant effect on blood pressure and heart function.
-Prolonged use of the drug leads to high blood pressure (hypertension), deranged heartbeat (chronic arrhythmia) and heart failure.
+This medication has a significant effect on blood pressure and heart function.
+Prolonged use of the drug leads to high blood pressure (hypertension), deranged heartbeat (chronic arrhythmia), and heart failure.
 Is Percocet a blood thinner?
 Yes.
 Due to its effects on the liver, this medication may also lead to coagulopathy (impaired blood clotting).

-The use of Percocet while being pregnant should be highly guarded and only limited to situations where the benefit of oxycodone and acetaminophen therapy outweighs the possible risks.
+The use of Percocet while being pregnant should be highly guarded and only limited to situations where the benefit outweighs the possible risks.
 The risk of treatment using this medicine during pregnancy includes embryo-fetal toxicity and Neonatal Abstinence syndrome.

 Prolonged use of this opioid medication may cause other long-term Percocet side effects such as liver toxicity, impaired kidney function, adrenal insufficiency as well as exacerbation of asthma and Cor Pulmonale.

-Consequently, one might start taking the drug more frequently even when there isn’t any clinical need to do so.
-Frequent drug use modifies the opioid receptors in the brain making them more tolerant to the drug.
-Once tolerance becomes a side effect of Percocet, the drug user will need a higher dose or more of the drug to experience Percocet high effects.
+Consequently, one might start taking the drug more frequently, even when there isn’t any clinical need to do so.
+Frequent drug use modifies the opioid receptors in the brain, making them more tolerant to the drug.
+Once tolerance becomes a side effect of Percocet, the drug user will need a higher dose or more of the medicine to experience Percocet high effects.
 With time, addiction to the drug gets so reinforced such that the individual is dependent on the medication and can’t function without it.

 - Painkiller therapy must always be under the strict guidance of a health professional.
 Do not abuse or misuse the drug.
 Buy Percocet only in legal pharmacies.
 Take it as per the dosing requirements.

-- Therapy with the drug should not be instituted in individuals with any of the established Percocet contraindications: asthma, respiratory depression, gastrointestinal obstruction, hypersensitivity to paracetamol, oxycodone or any of the other drug components, e.g., the FD&C Blue No. 1 Aluminum Lake found in Percocet 5/325.
+- Therapy with the drug should not be instituted in individuals with any of the established Percocet contraindications: asthma, respiratory depression, gastrointestinal obstruction, hypersensitivity to acetaminophen or any of the other drug components, e.g., the FD&C Blue No. 1 Aluminum Lake found in Percocet 5/325.

 - Patients who are just started taking painkillers should be monitored closely for the first 72 hours.
 The same is advised when the dose is increased.
-In case severe allergy, side effects or discomfort, e.g., Percocet constipation occur within this 72-hour window, treatment should be discontinued, and a doctor should examine a patient.
+In case of severe allergy, or any other Percocet side effects occurred within this 72-hour window, treatment should be discontinued, and a doctor should examine a patient.

-- Mixing other drugs with oxycodone and acetaminophen is ill-advised and should only be done following a doctor’s recommendations.
-Combining alcohol and Percocet could, for instance, elevate one’s chances of overdosing, getting respiratory depression and even dying.
+- Mixing other drugs with this painkiller is ill-advised and should only be done following a doctor’s recommendations.
+Combining alcohol and Percocet could, for instance, elevate one’s chances of overdosing, getting respiratory depression, and even death.

-- Does Percocet make you so tired, that you can’t complete your everyday duties?
+- Does Percocet make patients so tired that they can’t complete their everyday duties?
 If so, request a change of treatment.
 In such a scenario, the healthcare provider may cross-examine the benefits.

 - Treatment shouldn’t be stopped abruptly in a person who’s been on painkillers for a long time.
 The drug should be tapered off over a specified schedule to prevent Percocet withdrawal symptoms.